ksu-hmi/Breathe-Easy/projectroadmap.md

 Joli\
 -[X] Create application framework
--[x] Add README page with project description to our repository -[X] Find related repositories
--[ ] Application testing via Visual Studio Code and attempt to run -[ ] Consolidate notes for code splices to incorporate into program -[ ] Prepare drop-down treatment plans based on clinical practice guidelines (provider ordered) -[ ] Prepare input questions regarding symptoms, severity, duration (look up CPGs for this) -[ ] Discuss what functions can be added to the existing code.
+-[x] Add README page with project description to our repository -[X] Find related repositories or usable code sections -[X] Test existing code via Visual Studio Code and attempt to run -[ ] Consolidate notes for code splices to incorporate into program - Actively ongoing -[X] Gather symptom and treatment data based on clinical practice guidelines - for use within code -[ ] Prepare code for "check symptom" menu, questions and output - 18NOV - actively working on, but no fully complete -[ ] Prepare code for "Login", "Profile", and "Help" screens.
+Need 2nd review and QA testing - Refining these menus as of 18NOV
+-[ ] Verify if program must have application interface (kivy, webflask, etc) or if functioning code in Python is priority -[X] Prepare program flowchart draft and pdf.
+Must verify project expectations to potentially reduce scope of program use - Will clarify in 18NOV class.

 Unassigned:

-[ ] Create a text file with log-in information\ (do we want/need to use this??)
-[ ] Create code to for users to be able to log-in from text file\ (do we want to use this??)
+[ ] Prepare drop-down code for AAP entry (due to length of medication selection list) - or alternate solution [ ] Code to Create a text file per user(parent)/profile(child) entered to track symptom/note inputs [ ] Possibly too much: Can we add timestamp to symptoms added or note input?
+Or how to add time entry to track with note?
+[ ] Review each section of code & as a whole.
+Pinpoint issues that remain/solve where possible.
+[ ] Create video and presentation of final code.

+Omit?
 [ ] Make application able to upload to Android\
 [ ] Make applicaiton able to upload to iOs\
-[ ] Figure out how to send a notification (email or text to provider) if symptons recurring\
-[ ] Determine which lines of code are not needed in final model and remove them.
-[ ] Create video and presentation of final code.